pysys-test/pysys-test/USERGUIDE.rst

 Producing code coverage reports
 -------------------------------
 PySys includes built-in support for producing coverage reports for programs written in Python, using the `coverage.py` library.
+To enable this, set the pythonCoverageDir and collect-test-output project options (see below), make sure you're using `startPython` to execute Python from within your tests, and run PySys with `-XpythonCoverage=true`.

 If you wish to produce coverage reports using any other tool or language (such as Java), this is easy to achieve by following the same pattern: